amiparadis250/java-feedback/README.md

 1. Run the project
 2. Register and Login to the system
-3.After Login you can start providing your feedback as Usual
+3. After Login you can start providing your feedback as Usual

 ## Technologies Used

 * Java
 * NetBeans
 * Postgresql
-*Java SWING
+* Java SWING

 ## Contributors